clairemerot/physalia_adaptation_course/README.md

 [AWS for Mac OS X and Linux users](https://github.com/clairemerot/physalia_adaptation_course/blob/2022/AWS_mac.md)

-For windows users, please use MobaXterm adn FilZilla following the document sent by Carlo. https://github.com/clairemerot/physalia_adaptation_course/blob/2021/Connection%20to%20the%20Amazon%20EC2%20service_.pdf
+For Windows users, please use MobaXterm adn FileZilla following the instructions sent by Carlo. https://github.com/clairemerot/physalia_adaptation_course/blob/2021/Connection%20to%20the%20Amazon%20EC2%20service_.pdf

 This is a guide for windows but it uses different softwares (putty/winSCP) a bit more complex